 A. This depends on your individual driving history, but generally, tickets which are not assigned a mandatory court date, such as:

-1. Speeding tickets that are 15 or fewer mph over the speed limit, not to exceed 69 mph.
+1. Speeding tickets that are 10 or fewer mph over the speed limit.

 2. Failure to use your turn signal.

 3. Failure to stop at a traffic light or stop sign without the result of an accident.

 Q. What kind of tickets can I not plead guilty to over the phone?

 A. Tickets which are assigned a mandatory court date, such as:

 2. Speeding over 11 or more mph over the speed limit.

 3. Fix-it tickets that require proof of documentation (i.e.; driver’s license, insurance, state/base registration, defective equipment, required safety equipment).

 4. Seatbelt violations, reckless driving, cellular phone use, improper motorcycle PPE, parking in a handicapped space, etc.

 See CG POLICY LETTER 5-19 for more information.